voxpupuli/puppet-augeasproviders/docs/development.md

 ##### String value

-When the value is set as a string, the reader method returns the value of the node referred to, and the writer method sets the value of the node if a value is given, or clears it otherwise.
+When the value is set as a string, the reader method returns the value of the node referred to, and the writer method sets the value of the node if a value is given, or clears it otherwise, e.g. for `foo => "bar"`:

+    attr_aug_accessor(:foo,
+      type => :string
+    )

+    { "resource" = "name"
+      { "foo" = "value" } }

 ##### Array value